markmusic27/permutant/README.md

 ## Why Permutate?

 Permutate allows for seamless and easy use of complex algorithms (like Heap's Algorithm) to find every possible permutation of an array/list.
 Algorithms like these usually take a general understanding of computer science and mathematical concepts, like recursion and factorials, to recreate.
-Instead of spending valueble time trying to grasp these conceps, all that is needed is Permutate.
+Instead of spending valueble time grasping these conceps, simply create a Permutate instance.
+That is all it takes.

 ## Initialization & Setup